-Ngome Farm Lodge is situated a mere 400 metres from the Ngome Marian Shrine, the main attraction for Pilgrims and guests looking for spiritual upliftment and rejuvination.
+Ngome Farm Lodge is situated a mere 400 metres from the Ngome Marian Shrine.
+The main attraction for Pilgrims and guests looking for spiritual upliftment and rejuvenation.

 Ngome Farm Lodge offers a comfortable and affordable retreat for both Pilgrims and guests, accommodating up to 14 guests at a time with its four x 2 bed ensuite bedrooms and a spacious three bunk (six bed) en suite bedroom.
 Accommodation is inclusive of full board.
 Three meals (per day) are provided by the Lodge, as well as 24 hour tea and coffee station (self-service).
 Cool drinks and snacks are available also.